 University of Warwick, 24-26th May 2018

 The modern world is interconnected, mobile, multilingual and diverse.
 Linguistic diversity however does not indicate linguistic equality.
 On the contrary, the linguistically diverse nature of contemporary societies has implications for social justice, with potentially differential access to resources and the public sphere.
 In this context the politics of language are a significant factor for the promotion of social cohesion.
 Research has repeatedly shown that linguistic and ethnic minorities are disadvantaged in interaction with institutions.
-This two-day conference brings together scholars and practitioners from different professional and disciplinary backgrounds to discuss the role of language as a key factor in globalized societies.
+This three-day conference brings together scholars and practitioners from different professional and disciplinary backgrounds to discuss the role of language as a key factor in globalized societies.

 - To investigate the diversity of language practices and their consequences in different social spaces, including (but not limited to) educational systems, professional environments, health, the law.